Topological instabilities in families of semilinear parabolic problems subject to nonlinear perturbations: Topologically unstable families of semilinear parabolic problems: Main result

-The regularity assumption on $g$ of Theorem \ref{THM_Main} prevents the use of such linearization techniques.
+The regularity assumption on $g$ in Theorem \ref{THM_Main} prevents the use of such linearization techniques.
+Note that parabolic problems with locally Lipschitz nonlinearities are commonly encountered in energy balance models \cite{Roques_al14} and in some population dynamics models \cite{CPT16,RC07}.

 Theorem \ref{THM_global_unbounded} serves here as a substitutive ingredient to cope with the lack of regularity caused by our assumptions on $g$.
-At the same time, it is unclear how to weaken further these assumptions, since the proof of Theorem \ref{THM_Main} provided above has made a substantial use of the growth property of the minimal branch such as recalled in Proposition \ref{Prop_classical-results} above; see also Remark \ref{Rem_regul_growth}. \end{Rmk}
+It is however unclear how to weaken further these assumptions, since the proof of Theorem \ref{THM_Main} provided above has made a substantial use of the growth property of the minimal branch such as recalled in Proposition \ref{Prop_classical-results} above; see also Remark \ref{Rem_regul_growth}. \end{Rmk}